ericbiewener/vscode-vandelay-js/README.md

 ### Remove Unused Imports
 Vandelay will remove all unused imports reported by the linter.

+### Fix Imports
+Combination of the previous two commands.
+Imports all undefined variables and removes unused imports.

 ### Import type
 Select an available import, but filtered to show just Flow types.